 Getting it into the bag is a bit of a job too.
 It’s covered in the above video, but you don’t get a sense of how damn snug that fit is until you’re trying it yourself.

-I get it, the bag holds the frame together, so it has to be a tight fit, but there were times I wasn’t sure I could get the frame in there properly, or without ripping the interior of the bag from the aluminum frame.
+I get it, the bag holds the frame together, so it has to be a tight fit, but there were times I wasn’t sure I could get the frame in there properly, or without ripping the interior of the bag from the steel frame.

 Ultimately though, I got it in there, it fit snugly, and I didn’t tear anything in the process.
 Phew!